Table of Contents

 There have also been concerns of increased calcium intake potentially having a negative impact on cardiovascular health.
 In 2016 a systematic review and meta-analysis concluded that calcium intake below the TUL is not associated with increased cardiovascular risks in generally healthy adults and the data indicating concern came mostly from individuals with impaired kidney function.(Chung, 2017) A 2017 review found that increased dietary calcium intake may be protective while supplementation may be harmful.(Tankeu, 2017) A separate 2017 review summarized a lot of the controversy in the literature regarding this topic and generally concluded there seems to be no significant risk from increased dietary calcium but calcium supplements do impart some risk.(Reid, 2017)

-Overall, it appears most beneficial to try to reach the RDA of calcium through dietary means (click here for a list of calcium-rich foods), to avoid supplementing beyond the RDA, and a case can be made for using lower dose calcium supplements to make up a dietary deficiency especially in individuals at higher risk of fractures.
+Overall, it appears most beneficial to try to reach the RDA of calcium through dietary means (click here for a list of calcium-rich foods), to avoid supplementing beyond the RDA, and a case can be made for using lower dose calcium supplements (ideally <500mg per dose, which practically would also help optimize absorption(Michos, 2021)) to make up a dietary deficiency especially in individuals at higher risk of fractures.

 Iron absorption can be variable between food items as well as between people.
 Iron is considered a nutrient of concern for adolescent females as well as pregnant women, but deficiency is also seen not uncommonly in all women who are menstruating as well as in athletes.(Sim, 2019)